 Students may switch tracks freely during the adddrop week of the first semester.
 Under exceptional circumstances, students may apply to change tracks during the semester.
 Students must have a compelling reason for switching tracks.
-Their application to do so will be due during the adddrop week of the following semester and will be reviewed by the Education Director approximately 25 000 to 30 000 words and the AAC.
-The Education Director will inform the student in writing of the AAC's decision.
-Students who wish to switch tracks outside of the add-drop week should fill out the "MA

-Switching Tracks" form, which can be obtained at the Registrar.
+Their application to do so will be due during the add-drop week of the following semester and will be reviewed by the AAC.
+The programme manager will inform the student in writing of the AAC's decision.
+Students who wish to switch tracks outside of the add-drop week should fill out the "MA Switching Tracks" form, which can be obtained at the Student Affairs section.